52North/wps-js/README.md

 /**
  * process description via HTTP GET
  *
- * @callbackFunction is triggered on success-event of JQuery.ajax method.
+ * @callbackFunction is called with a parameter 'wpsResponse' after the WPS was contacted.
+The parameter 'wpsResponse' either comprises a JavaScript Object representation of the WPS response or, if an error occured, error properties 'textStatus' and/or 'errorThrown'! .
  *                   Takes the response object as argument
  * @processIdentifier the identifier of the process
  */